flowcommerce/magento-flow-connector/README.md

 - Applies to all cart items evenly

 To enable this feature for your Organization please contact your Customer Success Manager.

+IMPORTANT: Due to how Magento 2 calculates Cart Sales Rules it is possible that other Magento 2 Cart Sales Rules may apply to an order when applying a valid discount code.
+If you need to isolate a Magento 2 Sales Rule, raise the priority of your discount code and enable the option "Discard subsequent rules".
+This will calculate that discount first and disregard the following Magento 2 Sales Rules.

 ### Webhook Processing